Gumasthavin Penn

 Gumasthavin Penn (Clerk's Daughter) is a 1941 Indian Tamil-language romance film directed by B. N. Rao.
-It is an adaptation of the play Gumasthavin Magal, itself based on Nirupama Devi's Bengali novel Annapurnaar Mandir.
+It is an adaptation of the play Gumasthavin Magal, itself based on Nirupama Devi's Bengali novel Annapurnar Mandir.
 The film was released on 10 May 1941 and became a success.

 Plot

 Seetha and Sarasa are sisters.
 Their father Ramaswami, a clerk working under the wealthy philanderer Mani, is unable to get them married.
 Ramu, another wealthy man in the same village, opposes marriage as it would interfere with his reformist ideals.
 Ramu's mother wants him to marry Seetha.
 He refuses, so a desperate Ramaswami gets Seetha married to a much older man.
 Seetha becomes a widow soon after.
 Mani tries to rape her one-day, but Ramu saves her.
 Traumatised and depressed, Seetha commits suicide.
 Feeling he is responsible for her demise, Ramu decides to arrange Sarasa's marriage.
 When the bridegroom and his family back out due to an argument regarding dowry, Ramu marries Sarasa.